gardinermichael/Layered-Google-Maps/README.md

 Tasked with helping Austin Independent School District parents understand which community groups, vertical teams (i.e. which Middle School an Elementary school feeds into) and trustee zones apply to their children.
 Created two custom Google Maps that incorporated that data into a visual display.
 <p>
  <br>
-Google My Maps was used for its integration with Google Fusion Tables, its user simplicity and its hosting capabilities (free and longterm).
+Google My Maps was used for its integration with Google Fusion Tables, its user simplicity and its hosting capabilities -- free and longterm.

 <h3>Applications:</h3>